Codecademy/docs/content/javascript/concepts/regexp-in-javascript/regexp-in-javascript.md

 ### Assertions

-#### Boundary-type assertions

-Matches the boundries between characters, not the characters themselves.
+The following match the boundries between characters, not the characters themselves.

 Characters|Meaning
 ---|---